dwyl/phoenix-liveview-todo-list-tutorial/README.md

 mix phx.new live_view_todo
 ```

-By default `phx.new`
-(new `Phoenix` App) generator command
-creates a `LiveView` application.
-It will setup the dependencies and boilerplate
+This command will setup the dependencies (including the liveView dependencies)
-for us to get going as fast as possible.
+and boilerplate for us to get going as fast as possible.

 When you see the following prompt in your terminal: